orf/blog-hugo/content/blog/xcat-1.0/index.md

 Yay!
 The future is here!
 Can you smell the progress?

-Aside from trying to turn XPath into some JavaScript abomination they also added two interesting functions:
+Aside from trying to turn XPath into some JavaScript abomination they also added three interesting functions:

 * [unparsed-text](https://maxtoroq.github.io/xpath-ref/fn/unparsed-text.html)
 * [environment-variable](https://maxtoroq.github.io/xpath-ref/fn/environment-variable.html)